 While the chance of things happening to the likes of Youtube and Facebook are slim, they do happen.
 Remember Myspace?

 Soundcloud may be out of the woods for now, but you never know what things will look like a few years from now.
-If you lost your soundcloud account today, how would you reach those fans?
+If you lost your SoundCloud account today, how would you reach those music fans?

-These platforms are great for growing your audience and promoting your music, but you shouldn’t concentrate all your promotional activity on just a single one.
+These platforms are great for growing your audience and marketing your music, but you shouldn’t concentrate all your promotional activity on just a single one.